Neural Class Expression Synthesis: Background

 \subsection{Knowledge Graph Embedding}

 A knowledge graph can be regarded as a collection of assertions in the form of subject-predicate-object triples $(s, p, o)$.
-Embedding functions project knowledge graphs onto continuous vector spaces to facilitate downstream tasks such as link prediction~\cite{bordes2013translating}, recommender systems~\cite{zhang2016collaborative}, and structured machine learning~\cite{Kouagou2022Learning}.
+Embedding functions project knowledge graphs onto continuous vector spaces to facilitate downstream tasks such as link prediction~\cite{bordes2013translating}, recommender systems~\cite{zhang2016collaborative}, and structured machine learning~\cite{kouagou2022learning}.
 Many embedding approaches for knowledge graphs exist~\cite{wang2017knowledge,dai2020survey}.
 Some of them use only facts observed in the knowledge graph~\cite{nickel2012factorizing,bordes2014semantic}.
 Others leverage additional available information about entities and relations, such as textual descriptions~\cite{xie2016representation,wang2016text}.
 Most embedding approaches initialize each entity and relation with a random vector, matrix or tensor and learn the embeddings as an optimization problem.
 For example, TransE~\cite{bordes2013translating} represents entities and relations as vectors in the same space and aims to minimize the Euclidean distance between $s+p$ and~$o$ for each triple $(s, p, o)$.
-In this work, we use two embedding approaches to evaluate our approach and conduct additional experiments (see Section \ref{sec:learn-app} and Section \ref{sec:trans-eval}).
+In this work, we use ConEx~\cite{demir2020convolutional} and TransE to evaluate NCES.